How to Change Your Credit Card Billing Address

 When updating your address over the phone, you’ll first provide information to verify your identity.

-What is the Billing Address?
+What is a Billing Address?

 The billing address is the designated address attached or connected to your credit card or debit card.
 If you receive paper statements, your bank will send these letters to the billing address on file.